RespectKnowledge/EEG_Speech_Depression_MultiDL/README.md

 # Dataloader_files
 Go to dataloader_files folder and you can see various dataloader based on single EEG, single speech 2D images and multiple dataloader based on EEG and Speech combined 2D images

+# Models
+EEG 2D images as well as 1D signal models